Cascading Country, State and City Kendo UI Dropdowns

 The Country DropDownList onChange Event

 The change event is fired off when the user selects a new country.
-Here, we are going to simply save the selected countryId into a hidden form field.
+Here, we will save the selected countryId into a hidden form field.

 // ------------ onChange Event ------------